Nissan Cedric: Seventh generation (Y31; 1987)

 As before, the options list was extensive.
-New items that appeared were the replacement of a broadcast TV tuner with a Sony CD player coupled with JBL speakers, a humidifier for back seat passengers, and the replacement of the previous sonar-adjusted suspension by a height-controlled air suspension.
-A cellular phone continued to be offered, adding hands free convenience by dialing the phone number on an integrated keypad on the stationary steering wheel hub, with the handset located inside the front armrest compartment.
-In June 1989 the Nissan Cedric with the VG20DET offered the world's first full range electronically controlled 5-speed automatic transmission.
+New items that appeared were the replacement of a broadcast TV tuner with a Sony CD player coupled with JBL speakers and a humidifier for backseat passengers.
+"Super Sonic Suspension" was no longer offered, and instead, the MacPherson struts were optionally installed with internal air chambers combined with trailing lower control arms.
+In contrast, the standard suspension consisted of MacPherson struts for the front wheels and coil springs and shock absorbers for the rear suspension.
+A cellular phone continued to offer hands-free convenience by dialing the phone number on an integrated keypad on the stationary steering wheel hub, with the handset inside the front armrest compartment.
+In June 1989 the Nissan Cedric with the VG20DET offered the world's first full range electronically controlled 5-speed automatic transmission, the Jatco 5R01.
 At the same time, the engine received an intercooler and a resulting power increase from 185 to 210 PS.

-The wagon and van versions of the previous Y30 Cedric remained in production for a while alongside the Y31 sedan and Y32/Y33 Hardtops.
-The wagon finally ended its run in August 1999, ceding load carrying abilities to the Cedric-based Nissan Presage.
+The wagon and van versions of the previous Y30 Cedric remained in production alongside the Y31 sedan and Y32/Y33 Hardtops.
+The wagon finally ended its run in August 1999, ceding load-carrying abilities to the Cedric-based Nissan Presage.
+The six-cylinder diesel engine was also updated in August 1999, changing to the cleaner and somewhat more powerful RD28E engine which has an electronically controlled, distributor-type fuel injection pump.

-In 1991, a sedan version for fleet use was released.
-The fleet model Y31 ended production in 2015, and was last updated in 2012.
+A sedan version for fleet use was released in 1991.
+The fleet model Y31 ended production in 2015 and was last updated in 2012.